Michaëlla Krajicek: 2011

 In the Australian Open she participated in the qualification tournament, losing in the first round to the No. 156 player Sabine Lisicki.
 In the doubles, she reached the second round with partner Petra Kvitová.

 For the first time since 2007, Krajicek competed for the Netherlands in the Fed Cup.
 Playing in Group I of the European/African zone against Hungary, Romania and Latvia, she won all her singles matches.
 Winning most notably from Monica Niculescu, ranked 68 on the WTA Tour.
 After being undefeated in the group round the Netherlands faced Switzerland in the semifinal.
 Krajicek lost both her single and double match, partnered with Arantxa Rus, thus eliminating the Netherlands from the competition.

 Like previous years she competed at the Cellular South Cup winning the first round from Barbora Záhlavová-Strýcová with 6–1, 6–3.
 Later losing in the second round to Alexa Glatch in a three-setter.
 In the doubles, she reached the semifinals with partner Vania King.

 At the Malaysian Open in Kuala Lumpur, she won the first round from her doubles partner Tatjana Malek, and then in the second round from 2010 winner and No. 3 seed Alisa Kleybanova.
 She won in the quarterfinals from Luxembourg player Anne Kremer but lost in the semifinals from later winner Jelena Dokić with 2–6, 3–6.
 In the doubles, she lost in the first round.

-At the US Open, Krajicek came through to qualifying to reach her first Grand Slam main-draw since Wimbledon 2008, facing Eleni Daniilidou in the first round.
+At the US Open, Krajicek came through to qualifying to reach her first Grand Slam main draw since Wimbledon 2008, facing Eleni Daniilidou in the first round.
 She won in three sets to progress to the second round, where she faced title favourite Serena Williams to whom she lost easily, 0–6, 1–6.

 She then played at the Bell Challenge in Québec City.
 She defeated wildcard Marie-Ève Pelletier in the first round and French qualifier Julie Coin in the second.
 Krajicek faced No. 4 seed Rebecca Marino in the quarterfinals, defeating her 6–1, 6–3.
 Thus reaching her second semifinal of the year.
-In the semifinals, she lost from No. 6 seed and later tournament winner Záhlavová-Strýcová.
-In the doubles she reached the quarterfinals with partner Lucie Šafářová.
+In the semifinals, she lost to No. 6 seed and eventual champion, Záhlavová-Strýcová.
+In doubles, she reached the quarterfinals with partner Lucie Šafářová.

 After Quebec City, Krajicek played ITF tournaments in Joué-lès-Tours, Limoges, Barnstaple and Toyota.
 She reached the semifinals, quarterfinals, quarterfinals and semifinals, respectively.
 She withdrew from the Toyota single semifinals and double finals because of a knee injury.
 Due to her achievements at the end of the season she reentered the top 100, entering at No. 95.
 She ended the season at No. 93.